 - Charles Lindbergh's famous flight around the world was considered a St Louis triumph

 While it's history is important, St Louis is a forward thinking city.
 Highly networked, it is home to Fortune 500 companies, high-tech start-ups and to solid family businesses.
 But more than a center of commerce and business, it's a city that's about people.
-As a result, St Louis abounds in educational facilities, museums, a world-class zoo, theaters (including the Fabulous Fox Theater), restaurants, parks, and recreational activities for it's residents and tourists.
+As a result, St Louis abounds in educational facilities, museums, a world-class zoo, theaters (including the Fabulous Fox Theater), restaurants, parks, sporting events and tourist attractions for it's residents and tourists.
 If you would like to know more about St Louis's History and traditions, check out the Missouri Historical Society.

 St Louis County

 For reference, when you are searching for homes in the metropolitan St Louis area, one of the common starting points is the geographic area that you are interested in, as well as price, home amenities and school districts (we have over 30 school districts).
-As a result, I've prepared the following "short-course" on what cities and towns are located in what areas, and yes I realize that some towns and cities "overlap" into more than one area.
+As a result, I've prepared the following "short-course" on what cities, towns and villages are located in what areas, and yes I realize that some towns and cities "overlap" into more than one area.
 Please note that some of our older areas were named for a local post office or railroad stop and while we consider them areas, were never fully incorporated, or were dissolved many many years ago.
 Other areas are designated census areas, but are not incorporated.
 I DO NOT recommend searching by city, since doing that will eliminate pockets of unincorporated areas that may be totally surrounded by a city.
 It is best to search by zip codes or school districts as everyone falls into those, whether they fall into an incorporated city or not.

-The West County area which includes: Allenton, Ballwin, Chesterfield, Clarkson Valley, Clayton, Country Life Acres, Creve Coeur, Des Peres, Earth City, Ellisville, Eureka, Fenton, Glencoe (now part of Wildwood), Grover (also absorbed by Wildwood), Manchester, Maryland Heights, Olivette, Peerless Park, St Albans, St Louis County (unincorporated areas), Town and Country, Twin Oaks, Valley Park, Wildwood, Winchester
+The West County area which includes: Allenton (now part of Eureka), Ballwin, Chesterfield, Clarkson Valley, Clayton, Country Life Acres, Creve Coeur, Des Peres, Earth City (primarily a commercial area), Ellisville, Eureka, Fenton, Glencoe (now part of Wildwood), Grover (also absorbed by Wildwood), Manchester, Maryland Heights, Olivette, Peerless Park, St Albans, St Louis County (unincorporated areas), Town and Country, Twin Oaks, Valley Park, Wildwood, Winchester

 The South County area which includes: Affton, Bayless (no longer an incorporated area, it still has a school district that services the area), Belle Villa, Crestwood, Fenton, Grantwood Village, Green Park, Lakeshire, MacKenzie (dissolved in 2018), Marlborough, Mehlville (today a school district, not an incorporated area), Oakland, St George (no longer an incorporated area), St Louis County (unincorporated areas), Sappington, Shrewsbury, Sunset Hills, Wilbur Park.

-The North County area which includes: Bellefontaine Neighbors, Bellerive, Bell-Nor, Bellridge, Berkeley, Beverly Hill, Black Jack, Breckenridge Hills, Bridgeton, Calverton Park, Charlack, Cool Valley, Country Club Hills, Dellwood, Edmundson, Ferguson, Florissant, Flordell Hills, Glen Echo Park, Greendale, Hanley Hills, Hazelwood, Hillsdale, Jennings, Kinloch, Moline Acres, Normandy, Norwood Court, Northwoods, Overland, Pagedale, Pasedena Hills, Pasedena Park, Pine Lawn, Riverview, St Ann, St John, St Louis County (unincorporated areas), Spanish Lake, Sycamore Hills, Uplands Park, Velda City, Velda Village Hills, Vinita Park, Vinita Terrace (now part of Vinita Park), Wellston, Woodson Terrace
+The North County area which includes: Bellefontaine Neighbors, Bellerive Acres, Bel-Nor, Bel-Ridge, Berkeley, Beverly Hills, Black Jack, Breckenridge Hills, Bridgeton, Calverton Park, Charlack, Cool Valley, Country Club Hills, Dellwood, Edmundson, Ferguson, Florissant, Flordell Hills, Glen Echo Park, Greendale, Hanley Hills, Hazelwood, Hillsdale, Jennings, Kinloch, Moline Acres, Normandy, Norwood Court, Northwoods, Overland, Pagedale, Pasadena Hills, Pasedena Park, Pine Lawn, Riverview, St Ann, St John, St Louis County (unincorporated areas), Spanish Lake, Sycamore Hills, Uplands Park, Velda City, Velda Village Hills, Vinita Park, Vinita Terrace (now part of Vinita Park), Wellston, Woodson Terrace

-To help you visual the metropolitan St Louis area, please refer to the following St Louis map.
+To help you visual the metropolitan St Louis area, please refer to the following St Louis maps.

 St Charles County

 St Charles County is one of the fastest growing area in the Metro St Louis Region.
-With excellent School Districts (Francis Howell, Ft Zumwalt, St Charles, Orchard Farms, Wentzville and Washington), an easy commute to St Louis City and the entire Metro area via Interstate Highway 64/US Highway 40; the Page Avenue Extension, Highway 70 and Highway 367 and 364, their bridges this area boasts newer homes, a rapidly expanding job, commercial, industrial and retail base.
+With excellent School Districts (Francis Howell, Ft Zumwalt, St Charles, Orchard Farms and Wentzville), an easy commute to St Louis City and the entire Metro area via Interstate Highway 64/US Highway 40; the Page Avenue Extension, Highway 70 and Highway 367 and 364, their bridges this area boasts newer homes, a rapidly expanding job, commercial, industrial and retail base.

 St Charles County is home to many wonderful cities and towns.
 Among them you will find, Augusta, Cottleville, Dardenne Prairie, Flint Hill, Foristell, Josephville, Lake St Louis and the Lake St Louis Community Association, New Melle, O'Fallon, Portage Des Sioux, St Charles, St Paul, St Peters, Weldon Springs, Weldon Spring Heights, Wentzville and West Alton.